 Cheap Delicious Hamburger

 If you've been to the grocery store recently, you've most likely noticed that grocery prices are continuing to rise.
-According to statistics and predictions provided here, beef prices will continue to rise throughout 2014.
+According to statistics and predictions provided here, beef prices will continue to rise.
 For many families, ground beef is a popular item on the weekly household menu plan.
 It can be the starting point for numerous delicious, easy, and quick recipes.
 With the price increase, hamburgers and recipes that include hamburger are becoming somewhat of an indulgence.
 In order to serve ground beef without breaking the budget, you may need to explore ways to stretch a pound of ground beef.
 Creativity is a free resource that can help you continue to provide delicious meals for your family in spite of the rising prices.

 Dry and canned beans are affordable grocery items.
 You can adjust some of your recipes so that the amount of ground beef is reduced and beans are used to fill in the remaining required proportion.
 Mashed black beans, lentils, pinto beans and refried beans are good choices to use to stretch a pound of ground beef.
 For example, a cup of cooked, mashed pinto beans or a cup of cooked lentils can be used in a meatloaf recipe.
 That adjustment will enable you to reduce the amount of ground beef needed to half of a pound rather than a pound.

 When you have hamburgers on the menu, you can mix in some oatmeal or cooked rice to stretch the ground beef farther.
 Another money-saving option is to make your burgers or meatloaf using a combination of ground beef and ground turkey, chicken, or pork.
 To keep your meals delicious when you're cutting corners, you can increase the amount and the variety of seasonings you add to the recipes.